Map of the Course Parking, Start Lines and venue location

 There will be a sweep up vehicle which will follow the tail enders around the course.
 If you have to drop out you should make your way to the nearest official marshal and they will make contact with the relevant personnel depending on your requirements.

 The finish line is in the Aghada GAA Grounds.
 As you cross the finish line try to keep moving.
-There will be a Massage Tent if you require a massage.
+There will be a Massage Tent if you require a massage along with a dedicated cool down area nearby.
 Water and hot food including tea/coffee will be available to all runners and other refreshments will be available to purchase if required.
 A Medical Team will be on hand for anyone requiring medical assistance.

 Spectators are welcome at the finishing base of the race.
 However, if you have family and friends coming to support you please ensure they are aware of all the traffic and parking restrictions along the route.
 There will be a free family fun day with games and entertainment for all ages at the finishing base of the event from 10.30am onwards.
 We ask that spectators follow marshals’ advice and instruction regarding access and parking for this part of the event.